DefinetlyNotAI/DefinetlyNotAI/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=DefinetlyNotAI&title=Stars,Followers,Commits,Repositories,MultipleLang,PullRequest&theme=onedark)](https://github.com/ryo-ma/github-profile-trophy)

 ### About Me:
-I'm a passionate data scientist with a knack for predictive analytics, specializing in recurrent neural networks (RNN) and LSTM models.
-I thrive on tackling regression tasks and exploring the fascinating realm of reinforcement learning (RL).
-Additionally, I have a strong foundation in classical machine learning and possess the requisite mathematical prowess.
+I'm a passionate penetration tester / Ethical Hacker with a knack for ~~destruction~~ red team hacking, specializing in network attacks and analysis and hacking tool creation.
+I thrive on testing and learning new hacking tools and exploiting vulnerabilities then fixing them.
+Additionally, I have a strong foundation in robotics and possess the requisite mathematical prowess ~~I am a nerd~~.

-Currently, I'm delving into the realms of decentralized finance (DeFi) and web3, where I'm actively engaged in crafting and analyzing smart contracts.
-During my leisure time, you'll find me honing my problem-solving skills on LeetCode and participating in CTF challenges.
+Currently, I'm delving into the realms of metasploit as well as my own life's exam's, where I'm actively engaged in ~~wasting time rather than studying by~~ tool creation.
+During my leisure time, you'll find me honing my problem-solving skills on python and participating in robotics challenges.

 ### Social media: 📡